CharlottePouw/neural_networks/ner_experiment/README.md

 - script_neural_network.py --> class definition of the neural network.

 ### The following files are included in the "preprocessed_data" folder:
-- reuters-train-tab-stripped-preprocessed_with_features.en --> The training data set
+- reuters-train-tab-stripped-preprocessed_with_features.en --> The full training data set
 - gold_stripped-preprocessed_with_features.conll --> The test data set

+### "Preprocessed_data" also contains a subdirectory "batches":
+- The files in this directory are batches of the training data set, which can be used for 10-fold cross validation.

 ### The following language model should be placed in this same directory "digit_experiment":
 - GoogleNews-vectors-negative300.bin.gz